 You and I know, holiday experiences can vary a lot.
 There are those we are glad to see the back off and those which leave us energised and refreshed.

-That kind of post holiday pain happens when the time off filled a void, made us feel happy and alive – call it what you want – in a way that our lives simply don’t.
+That kind of post holiday pain happens, when the time off filled a void, made us feel happy and alive – call it what you want – in a way that our lives simply don’t.
 If left unattended this pain can even grow into post holiday depression.

-On the way back from my summer holiday I had a distinct sense that my toes were telling me to get ready for their barefoot beach walk.
+Some years ago, on the way back from my summer holiday I had a distinct sense that my toes were telling me to get ready for their barefoot beach walk.

 We had visited a small island in the North Sea.
 At the beginning and the end of each day I had been walking barefoot along the almost empty beach.